-Years ended December 31,

-2015 2014 2013

-Total SG&A expenses \$ 362,226 \$ 385,696 \$ 368,542

-as a percentage of sales 15.7% 15.5% 15.5%
+Years ended December 31, 2016 2015 2014 Total SG&A expenses \$ 367,987 \$ 362,226 \$ 385,696 as a percentage of sales 15.8%) 15.7% , 15.5%

+The overall increase in SG&A expenses in 2016 versus 2015 is primarily due to increased R&D expenses, higher environmental remediation costs, and additional compensation costs in general, partially offset by lower amortization expense and our cost reduction programs.
 The overall decrease in SG&A expenses in 2015 versus 2014 is primarily attributable to foreign currency exchange rate effects, the benefits of our voluntary separation / early retirement program (see "Cost Management" above), and the non-repetition of additional SG&A expenses incurred in 2014 to close acquisitions, partially offset by SG&A expenses of acquired companies and additional compensation costs in general.
-The overall increase in SG&A expenses in 2014 versus 2013 is primarily attributable to the non-repetition of temporary cost containment measures implemented in the first fiscal quarter of 2013, SG&A expenses of acquired companies, and additional compensation costs in general, partially offset by the benefits of our voluntary separation / early retirement program.
-We also incurred additional SG&A expenses in 2014 to close the Holy Stone Polytech and Capella acquisitions.